Implicit score-driven filters for time-varying parameter models

 Abstract:

-We propose an observation-driven modeling framework that permits time variation in the model parameters using an implicit score-driven (ISD) update.
-The ISD update maximizes the logarithmic observation density with respect to the parameter vector, while penalizing the weighted L2 norm relative to a one-step-ahead predicted parameter.
+We propose an observation-driven modeling framework that allows model parameters to vary over time through an implicit score-driven (ISD) update.
+The ISD update maximizes the logarithmic observation density with respect to the parameter vector while penalizing the weighted L2 norm relative to a one-step-ahead predicted parameter.
 This yields an implicit stochastic-gradient update.
-We show that the popular class of explicit score-driven (ESD) models arises if the observation log density is linearly approximated around the prediction.
-By preserving the full density, the ISD update globalizes favorable local properties of the ESD update.
-Namely, for log-concave observation densities, whether correctly specified or not, the ISD filter is stable for all learning rates, while its updates are contractive in mean squared error toward the (pseudo-)true parameter at every time step.
-We demonstrate the usefulness of ISD filters in simulations and empirical illustrations in finance and macroeconomics.
+We show that the popular class of explicit score-driven (ESD) models arises when the observation log density is linearly approximated around the prediction.
+By preserving the full density, the ISD update extends the favorable local properties of the ESD update to a global setting.
+For log-concave observation densities, whether correctly specified or not, the ISD filter is stable for all learning rates, and its updates are contractive in mean squared error toward the (pseudo-)true parameter at every time step.
+We demonstrate the usefulness of ISD filters in simulations and empirical applications in finance and macroeconomics.

 New Economics Papers: this item is included in nep-ets